StardewConfigMenu/StardewConfigMenu/README.md

 # StardewConfigMenu
-Ever want to add a settings menu to your Stardew Valley mod, but didn’t want to go through the hassle of building one from scratch?
-Well, you’re in luck!
-I did it for you!
+Tired of manually editing json files to change mod settings?
+This is the mod for you!

 ![StardewConfigFramework Menu](/docs/prettymenu.png)